BATBlondes Against TrumpWoman-owned politics. Receipts are not optional.

 Why it is warm

 I do not want BAT to feel like institutional beige or default dark-mode dread.
-The warm paper palette says this is a place where a person arranged the table before asking you to sit down and pay attention.
+The warm paper palette says BAT is a place where a person arranged the table before asking you to sit down and pay attention.

 Why it still cuts